materialsvirtuallab/nano266/labs/lab3/README.md

 # Introduction

-In this lab, we will look at obtaining bulk properties from quantum mechanics.
+In this lab, we will look at predicting phase equilibrium from quantum mechanics.
 We will still be using QuantumEspresso.
 We will also introduce you to the basics of running calculations on supercomputing resources, e.g., how to submit jobs, handle queues, etc.